(+91) 9949105936 krishnamvs@yahoo.com

 Results

-Many are the factors that affect how well the peritoneal dialysis works in eliminating the wastes and extra fluid from the blood.
+Many factors affect how well the peritoneal dialysis works in eliminating the wastes and extra fluid from the blood.
 These factors include:

 1. Your size